chrisl8/ArloBot/scripts/README.md

 These are scripts that are meant to make it easy to start up basic ROS functions on the robot without having to run dozens of roslaunch commands.

 <ul>
-<li>setup.sh - Set up everything Metatron and Arlobot need in your environment.</li>
+<li>setup.sh - Set up everything Arlobot needs in your environment.</li>
 <li>kill_ros.sh - This will stop all ROS programs and reset everything.</li>
 <li>start-arlobot-only.sh - This will start up just the ArloBot basic ROS package</li>
 <li>start-robot.sh - This will start up Arlobot, web interface and behavior, basically everything.</li>